erictheise/trctr-pllr/README.md

   ```
   FLASK_APP=trctr_pllr.py flask run
   ```
+-->

 ## Hosted version

-A [hosted version of the application](https://trctr-pllr.herokuapp.com/) is presently available at heroku but may be taken down at any time.
+A [hosted version of the application](https://trctr-pllr.herokuapp.com/) is presently available at heroku.

 ## Usage